gcallah/work/chaps/weber.md

 If the above statements were intended by Weber as "partisan" endorsements of Protestantism as superior to Catholicism, I would recommend against hiring him as a marketer.

+### Tawney

+In some ways, R.H.
+Tawney's 1926 work, *Religion and the rise of capitalism*, Is the most interesting of all the critics we have examined.
+Tawney was writing a couple of decades after the original publication of *PE*, and much of his material on Luther and Calvin strongly supports Weber's conclusions.
+For example,

 ## Conclusion